PI Meeting FAQs

 Is there a recommended hotel?

 Your project is responsible for reserving and paying for your lodging.
-For your convenience, CADRE has negotiated hotel rooms at a per diem rate at the Hyatt Regency Crystal City, i.e., the same location as the meeting.
+For your convenience, CADRE has negotiated hotel rooms at the current per diem rate at the Hyatt Regency Crystal City, i.e., the same location as the meeting.
 Within two weeks of registering for the PI meeting, you will receive a confirmation email from CADRE with the information to book a hotel room at the negotiated rate.
 It is your responsibility to make the reservation.

 Agenda

-How do we present about our work?
+How do we present our work?

-More information coming soon.
+More information is coming soon.

 Preparing for the Meeting